NurTasin/termux_api/README.md

 **Returns** : A python dictionary that contains the detail.

-> This function may not work on all device dew to Google's restriction

 The following code will print the percentage of the battery.
 ```python
 from termux import *